Nodulaire/ELK-Ansible/Documentation/Installation/INM-InstallationManual.md

 ## Installation

-Once everything set up, launch the playbook (see the [related topic](https://github.com/Nodulaire/ELK-Ansible/blob/master/Documentation/Ansible-Install-v1.md#launching-the-playbook))
+Once everything set up, launch the playbook (see the [related topic](Ansible-Install.md))  or in the main page of this project.
 Let the playbook until its finish.
 It's all done.

 Here end the installation manual and start the [Configuration & Operation instruction guide](../Configuration/COI-ConfigurationAndOperationInstruction.md).